monicacrespo/-bootcamp-devops-lemoncode/01-docker/3.exercise-02/README.md

     - `--build` Build is used to build all of the containers using their individual DOCKERFILEs
     - `-d` Detached mode: Run containers in the background

-    Open up a browser and type http://localhost:8080 to get the topics.
-8080 is our external port remember that maps to the internal port 3000 (-p [external port]:[internal port]).

-2. Make sure our containers are up
+    Make sure our containers are up
     ```
     docker-compose -p lemoncode-challenge-docker ps
     ```

+    Open up a browser and type http://localhost:8080 to get the topics

 3. To stop the containers run the following command
     ```
     docker-compose -p lemoncode-challenge-docker stop
     ```
-4. To remove the containesrs once stopped
+4. To remove the containesrs once stopped run the following command
     ```
     docker-compose -p lemoncode-challenge-docker rm
     ```
-5. Stops containers and removes containers, networks, volumes, and images created by up.
+5. To stop containers and remove containers, networks, volumes, and images created by up, run the following command

     ```
     docker-compose -p lemoncode-challenge-docker down